j0nix/dns-ui-cli/README.md

 To make it simple

 ## Scope?
 Common tasks.
-Add, update and delete A and CNAME records in a zone.
+Add, update and delete A records in a zone.

 # Help
 ## Workflow